On correlation functions in the coordinate and the algebraic Bethe ansatz

-Note that although this result is only true as long as $l<k$, we already find that it corresponds to what we should have obtained from the CBA up to the factor in front of the bracket.
-At the end of this section we will see how the normalization proposed in section~\ref{normalizationsection} allows to get rid of it.
+Note that, although this result is only true as long as $l<k$, we can observe a structure reminiscent of the CBA wavefunction up to the factor in front of the bracket.
+At the end of this section, we will see how the normalization proposed in section~\ref{normalizationsection} allows us to get rid of it.

-\subsubsection{The case $n=L-1$}
+\paragraph*{The case $n=L-1$}